Welcome to today's edition of the Rush 24-7 podcast.

 Not just about Latinos.

-We ask the question has the citizenry finally devolved to the point that they would rather not work and be taken care of.
+We ask the question, has the citizenry finally devolved to the point that they would rather not work and be taken care of?

-That's that's what it boils down to.
+That's what it boils down to.

-That's that's the overriding question that we ask in fear every time we start thinking about this next election.
+That's the overriding question that we ask in fear every time we start thinking about this next election.

-And Obama has clearly rolled the dice and said, Yeah, there are more people that want to not work and sit around and be taken care of by me than there are people who want to assume responsibility for themselves.
+And Obama has clearly rolled the dice and said, yeah, there are more people that want to not work and sit around and be taken care of by me than there are people who want to assume responsibility for themselves.

 That's what he's banking on.